Tpj-root/isro/Quiz_Assessment.md

 c.The transit method is more reliable. d.The planets must be in the star’s habitable zone.

-b.
+Ans: b.
 The planet’s brightness is extremely lower than its star.